Master Lexicon Index

 Type: Protocol

-Use when: End-of-session, periodic checkpoints, drift-prone periods, handoffs between instances.
+Use when: End-of-session; onboarding a new instance; cross-architecture transfer., periodic checkpoints, drift-prone periods, handoffs between instances.

 Related: Boot Manifest, Rolling Delta Log, Continuity Anchor